Parsl/parsl/docs/userguide/data.rst

 If no scheme is specified Parsl will default to the file scheme.

 The following example shows creation of two files with different
-schemes: a locally accessible data.txt file and an HTTPS accessible README file.
+schemes: a locally-accessible data.txt file and an https-accessible README file.

 .. code-block:: python